-The western side of Comino offers easy trails for hiking with wonderful views to the sea.
-There are hardly any buildings on the island, excluding an old watch tower and an old military barrack in the southeast, and an old church and a hotel on the north side of the island.
-The east side is completely untouched, so if you're truly seeking to go off the beaten path, that's where to go.
+The western side of Comino offers easy hiking trails with wonderful views to the sea.
+In the southeast, there are a couple of old buildings, a watch tower and a military barrack.
+In the north, there’s an old church and a hotel.
+Otherwise there are hardly any buildings on the island.
+The eastern side is completely untouched, so if you're looking to go off the beaten path, that's where to go.

 Things to do in Comino

-Blue Lagoon is a shallow area of turquoise clear water between the islands of Cominotto and Comin0.
-Though the surround area is mainly rocky, on the both sides of the lagoon you find narrow strips of sandy beach.
-Therefore it's not ideal for the smallest children, but rather for adults.
-It's a perfect spot for enjoying a drink in a stunning scenery.
+Blue Lagoon is a shallow area between the islands of Cominotto and Comino, with beautifully clear turquoise water.
+Although the surrounding area is mainly rocky, there are narrow strips of sandy beaches on both sides of the lagoon.
+Therefore, while it's not ideal for small children, it's perfect for adults.
+It's a fantastic spot to enjoy a drink in a stunning scenery.

-The water there is shallow but gets deep after a while.
-You have to do some swimming to get over to the other side of the lagoon.
-Be careful in windy weather, since the underwater currents can be strong and have surprised many tourists.
-There are lifeguards during the summertime and warning signs of the dangerous currents, but if you're going during autumn or winter, it's better to stay in the shallow water.
+The water is shallow at first but gets deeper.
+You must swim to get over to the other side of the lagoon.
+Be careful in windy weather though, since the underwater currents can be strong.
+They’ve taken many tourists by surprise.
+There are lifeguards and warning signs of the dangerous currents in the summertime.
+In the autumn and winter, it's better to stay in the shallow water.

-There are food trucks just behind the lagoon where you get snacks and cold drinks.
+There are food trucks just behind the lagoon for getting snacks and cold drinks.
 There are also payable lockers and bathrooms.

 Other beaches in Comino

-- Santa Maria Bay in the northeastern tip of Comino has a fine beach.
-During the winter and the spring, it looks like this, but the seaweed will be cleaned for the summer season.
-It's a nice alternative if the Blue Lagoon seems too crowded for you.
+- Santa Maria Bay in the northeastern tip of Comino has a fine beach, which looks like this, in the winter and spring.
+The seaweed will be removed for the summer season.
+It's a nice alternative, if the Blue Lagoon seems too crowded for you.
 You'll also find some basic services at the beach, such as sun decks.

-- On the north side of the Blue Lagoon you'll find plenty of rock based beach for sunbathing.
+- North of Blue Lagoon, you'll find plenty of rock-based beaches for sunbathing.

-You find jet skis, kayaks and other fast rides on inflatable things that are pulled behind a high-speed boat.
-Comino Dive Center works at the Comino Hotel and Bungalows in the northern tip of the island (website).
+There are plenty of options for sports, such as jet skis, kayaks and other fast rides on inflatable things that are pulled behind a high-speed boat.
+Comino Dive Center is situated at the Comino Hotel and Bungalows in the northern tip of the island (website).

 How to get there

-Another option for getting to Comino is to take a cruise departing from Sliema, Bugibba or Mellieha Bay.
-These cruises are more expensive than the direct fast boats, since they take passengers to the the best spots on the way and can also visit Gozo for a short stay.
-Some of them include food and drinks in the price of the ticket.
+Another option to get to Comino is by a cruise departing from Sliema, Bugibba or Mellieha Bay.
+These cruises are more expensive than the direct fast boats, since they take passengers to the best spots on the way.
+They may also visit Gozo for a short stay.
+Some of them have food and drinks included in the price of the ticket.
+It’s possible to get to these cruises from some other destinations as well; for an extra cost, they will arrange a ride to the harbor.
 There are several cruise companies operating to Comino.